Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Attack Model and Datasets

 \subsection{Attack Model}

 Existing works \cite{duddu2020quantifying,olatunji2021membership,he2021node} typically employ a shadow model based \cite{shokri2017membership} strategy to build the attack model.
 In particular, a shadow model is trained to mimic the target model.
 The shadow model employs a shadow dataset usually assumed to be sampled from the same distribution as the training dataset of the target model.
-The attack model is designed as a binary classification model, which maps the output posteriors of the shadow model on the shadow dataset $\mathcal{D}_{shadow}$ to the membership of the corresponding input member and non-member nodes.
+The attack model is designed as a binary classification model, which maps the output prediction probabilities of the shadow model on the shadow dataset $\mathcal{D}_{shadow}$ to the membership of the corresponding input member and non-member nodes.

 To isolate the impact of the shadow dataset quality and different shadow model training methods from the influence of graph structure on the performance of membership inference (MI), we entirely skip the step of building the shadow model.
-Instead, we give the adversary a significant advantage by providing the membership status of 80\% of both the true member and non-member instances to the attackers.
-We only ask the attack model to predict the membership of the remaining samples.
+Instead, we directly train the attack model using the membership status of $r$ fraction of both the true member and non-member instances to the attackers, where $r\in \{0.1,0.2,0.5,0.8\}$, and evaluate membership prediction on the remaining nodes.

-For inferring membership of graph nodes we employ a 2-layer multilayer perceptron with ReLU activation as our attack model.
-The input to the attack model is the output posterior corresponding to the query node concatenated with the cross entropy loss value computed over the query node.
-Formally, let \( \mathbf{p}(v) \) represent the output posterior for the query node \( v \), and let \( \mathcal{L}(v) \) denote the cross-entropy loss computed over \( v \).
+We employ a 2-layer multilayer perceptron with ReLU activation as our attack model.
+The input to the attack model is the output prediction vector of the target model corresponding to the query node concatenated with the cross entropy loss value computed over the query node.
+The attack model outputs the probability that the queried node belongs to the training graph.
+Formally, let \( \mathbf{p}(v) \) represent the output prediction vector for the query node \( v \), and let \( \mathcal{L}(v) \) denote the cross-entropy loss computed over \( v \).
 The input to the attack model corresponding to node $v$ is the concatenation of these two values, which can be written as: